NanoComp/meep/doc/docs/C++_Tutorial.md

 const int N = 5;
 ```

 Meep supports perfectly matching layers (PML) as absorbing boundary conditions.
 The PML begins at the edge of the computational volume and works inwards.
-Hence, we specify the size of the computational cell as follows:
+Hence, we specify the size of the cell as follows:

 ```c++
 const double pml_thickness = 1.0;